-Cyber-stalking has never been so widespread: it’s increasingly easy for stalkers to watch, analyze and even physically follow their victims.
+Indeed, cyberstalking has never been so widespread and it’s increasingly easy for stalkers to watch, analyze and even physically follow their victims.
 In extreme cases, we have seen murders as a result after what started out as a simple “follow” on social media.

 If you have watched “You” on Netflix, then you may have had a jaw-dropping awakening to the worrying state of how stalkers target and groom their unfortunate victims in this digital age.
 Unfortunately, the internet can offer up a plethora of means that make up a stalker’s toolkit to collect and store a damaging amount of information.
 The trick is knowing how to protect yourself from possible tracking and online stalking.

 I recently asked my friends on Facebook if anyone would be willing to share with me their own personal stories of cyberstalking so I could learn how these prowlers operate and therefore help reduce this risk for others.
 If there is one word that sums up how I felt when I was exposed to the many separate stalking incidents from some of my female friends, that word would be “chilling”.